 7. Track talent with a Candidate CRM

 Your team needs to measure and consider the results during outreach and recruiting.
-The tactics that have worked in the past may no longer be relevant.
+The tactics that have worked in the past during your hiring process may no longer be relevant.
 Setting KPIs for points like days to offer and qualified candidates per opening will help.

 Recruiting tactics will span everything from soft skills to concrete data.
 These two work hand-in-hand to make your recruiting efforts as solid as possible.

-Your team probably does not need every available recruiting tool.
+Your recruiting team probably does not need every available recruiting tool in the digital workplace.
 However, leveraging tools to their fullest capability can separate innovative recruiters from good ones.

 Build your foundational recruiting workflow with these tools and shave off a few minutes from your regular routine.